ninabarzh/broomstick/content/posts/digital-currencies.md

 based on a tweet, a rumour, or Elon Musk deciding he is bored again.
 It is a volatile mess dressed up as “disruption.”
 Behind the memes and moon emojis lies a brutal truth: this is not an investment; it is speculation on speed.

-And then there is trading—the financial equivalent of juggling chainsaws while on fire.
+And then there is trading, the financial equivalent of juggling chainsaws while on fire.
 People borrow huge sums to bet on price movements, often with catastrophic results.
 When the market moves (which it always does), it does not just eat your investment.
 It devours your margin, your optimism, and anything else not nailed down.
 We now have entire subcultures dedicated to coping with the emotional wreckage.